Dimpact-Samenwerking/podiumd-hosting-standards/hosting-contract-2025Q4.md

 ### Cloud Resource Provider

-We currently use Microsoft's Azure as our cloud platform.
+Dimpact currently uses Microsoft's Azure as our cloud platform.
 Our focus is currently on Microsoft Azure; however, we MAY in the future to use alternative cloud platforms.
 Any efforts made for deployment to our cloud platform should be generic, using open standards, keeping